 4. Companies with questionable management

 Management has incredible power.
 If executives want to enrich themselves at the expense of shareholders, either directly or by misrepresenting the company's prospects, individual shareholders have almost no hope of stopping them.
 I strongly recommend avoiding companies where there's even a hint that management lacks integrity.

 Some clues to look for include excessively optimistic press releases, overly generous compensation or options grants, and a frequent tendency to blame external circumstances for operational shortcomings.
 WorldCom and Enron shares may have risen for years, but at the end of the day, shareholders received almost nothing.
 That's why I think questionable management is the worst flaw a company can have.

 5. Companies that require continued capital investment

 Over the long term, shareholders make spectacular returns by buying businesses that are able to achieve extraordinary returns on capital.
-This action leads to excess capital that the company can use to repurchase shares, pay a dividend to shareholders, or reinvest in further growth.
+This leads to excess capital that the company can use to repurchase shares, pay a dividend to shareholders, or reinvest in further growth.
 Companies that constantly need to make additional capital investment to keep the business going are the antithesis of this ideal -- the main beneficiaries will be employees, management, suppliers, and government.
-Take a look at Genco Shipping (NYSE: GNK ) , a company that must continually reinvest in its fleet.
-Even if things were perfect in the global shipping business (which they're not), shareholders would still have to bear the heavy costs of running a global shipping business.
+Starwood Hotels

-This article was originally published on Oct.
+This article was originally published Oct.
 7, 2005.
 It has been updated.

 Fool contributor Richard Gibbons has forgotten what rule No. 2 is.
-Pfizer and Nokia are Inside Value recommendations.
 He has no position in any of the companies mentioned in this article.
-The Motley Fool has a disclosure policy.
+Nokia is a Motley Fool Inside Value recommendation.
+Apple is a Stock Advisor recommendation.
+P&G is an Income Investor recommendation.
+The Fool owns shares of P&G. The Motley Fool has a disclosure policy.